Tuwaiq-Academy-Training/Project-2/project2.md

 - merchantid ( must not be empty , have to be 3 length long ).
 - stock ( must not be empty , have to be more than 10 at start ).

-Cart Class :

-- id ( must not be empty , have to be 3 character long ).
-- userid ( must not be empty , have to be 3 character long ).
-- ArrayList < Product > ( initialize in the constructor ).

 User Class :

 - id ( must not be empty , have to be 3 character long ).